-Cecil is the Chief Sustainability Officer, returning to NYU after nearly six years.
+Cecil has been NYU's Chief Sustainability Officer since 2018.
 Cecil formerly served as Chief Program Officer at Urban Green Council and the Managing Director of the Building Resiliency Task Force for the City of New York.
 As Director of Energy and Sustainability at NYU from 2007 to 2012, Cecil was intimately involved in guiding NYU towards environmental excellence, leading efforts related to the co-gen plant, the Green Grants Program, 30% emissions reductions, greater solid waste diversion rates, weaving sustainability into our procurement, and drafting NYU's Climate Action Plan.
 Cecil founded the eco-village Dancing Rabbit; is a New York State licensed professional engineer; and is a Certified Energy Manager and LEED Accredited Professional.
-He serves on the Board of Directors of Urban Green Council and the Center for Sustainable and Cooperative Culture.
+He serves on the Board of Directors of Urban Green Council.
 He earned a BS in Civil and Environmental Engineering from Stanford University.

 Dianne is the Director of Sustainability.
 Her team runs a variety of programs that empower and guide the NYU community to enact and embrace sustainability practices and behaviors.
 Dianne joined NYU in 2007 and developed a coherent, campus-wide sustainability program.
 Prior to NYU Dianne worked in County-level government in California developing and implementing energy and waste management polices for new construction while retrofitting County buildings for energy efficiency.
 Dianne holds a Master of Public Administration from NYU Robert F. Wagner Graduate School of Public Service and a Bachelor of Science in Environmental Studies from San Jose State University.
 She is a LEED Green Associate and Certified Energy Auditor.